HighPoint/aws-powershell-aerolite/README.md

 # Aerolite on AWS

-Call Microsoft Powershell commands on AWS Windows EC2 instances easily.
+Run Microsoft Powershell commands on AWS Windows EC2 instances easily.

+Aerolite retries any failed PowerShell commands and logs all issues to CloudWatch.

 # Requirements

-AWS System Manager uses port 443 to communicate with the Windows EC2 Instance.
-This port must be open.
+Aerolite is agent free, because it accesses the AWS System Manager install along with your EC2.
+The System Manager uses port 443 to communicate with Windows EC2 Instances.
+Port 443 must be open.

-The EC2 must have an IAM role that allows the AWS System Manager to communicate with it.
+The EC2 also must have an IAM role that allows the AWS System Manager to communicate with it.
 A role, SSMRoleForInstancesQuickSetup, is included in the YAML Cloudformation template.
 SSMRoleForInstancesQuickSetup uses the AWS policy, AmazonSSMManagedInstanceCore.
 If you are creating an EC2 after running the Cloudformation template, select

 # How to Use